Asa Hartshorne

 Asa Hartshorne was a United States Army officer who died in 1794 during the Northwest Indian War.
 He was among the signers of the Treaty with the Six Nations and the Treaty with the Wyandot at Fort Harmar on January 9, 1789.
 Hartshorne became the namesake of a 1790 frontier skirmish near Maysville, Kentucky.

 Biography

-Hartshorne hailed from Connecticut and joined the Army in 1787.
+Hartshorne was born in Franklin, Connecticut Connecticut and joined the Army in 1787.